gapotchenko/Gapotchenko.FX/Source/Metadata/README.md

-# Metadata

-This folder contains various things that describe authoring properties for the project.
+`Metadata` folder contains various things that describe authoring properties for the project.